clojure-finance/cim-website/README.md

 ### Dates and Authors for Pages

-Specify the date and author of a page with `:date` and `:autho` in the metadata for the page.
+Specify the date and author of a page with `:date` and `:last-edited-by` in the metadata for the page.
 Dates should be in the format of `YYYY-MM-DD`.

+### Styling

+Just look at the CSS files, theres too much to say.
+Recommended: learn css.

 ### Note